scpike/dieter-react/README.md

     (asset-pipeline config-options))
 ```

-Your .js and .jsx files will now be compiled with react.
-Remember to
+Your .jsx files will now be compiled with react.
+Remember to include
-include the JSX pragma!
+the JSX pragma!

     /** @jsx React.DOM */